AskAlexSharov/cv/content/_index.md

 **What I'm looking for:**

 * remote-first organization with meaningful product,
-* senior golang engineer or tech lead position
+* senior Golang engineer or tech lead position
 * do more coding than .ppt
 * professional, result-oriented, motivated environment